 Partial representation of the genome map of a honey bee gut symbiont and comparison to genomes of related bacteria.
 Such analyses allow us to identify gene sets specific to honey bee gut symbionts hinting towards functions involved in adaptation in the gut.

-Symbiotic functions of gut bacteria
+Symbiotic functions of bee gut bacteria (SNSF grant)

 Fluorescence in situ hybridization (FISH) experiment visualizing two gut bacteria colonizing the epithelial cell surface of the honey bee gut.
 The gammaproteobacterial gut symbiont G. apicola is shown in magenta, the betaproteobacterial gut symbiont S. alvi is shown in green.
 Counterstain with DAPI in blue shows DNA of bacteria and host nuclei.

 Microbial ecology and bacteria-host interactions in the human lung (FBM Interdisciplinary grant

 I an quite different project and in collaboration with researchers at the University hospital of Lausanne (CHUV, Eric Bernasconi, Benjamin Marsland), we aim to further our understanding of the human lug microbiota.
 Health lungs have for a long time be thought to be sterile.
 But this is not true.
 Low number of commensal bacteria reside in our lungs.
 How they interact and impact the humna immune system and contribute to health and disease is not known.
 We are using samples from transplanted lungs and cell culture models to understand the cross-talk between bacteria and lung immune cells and also identify interactions among the bacteria themselves.
 This project is led by a postdoctoral researcher in my lab: Dr. Sudip Das.